 - Darrel Falk (DF)—BioLogos Senior Advisor for Dialogue, Geneticist

 - Ken Samples (KS)—Senior research scholar at Reasons to Believe, Philosopher and Theologian

-- James K. Dew—Associate professor of the history of ideas and philosophy and dean of the College at Southeastern Baptist Theological Seminary
+- James K. Dew (not identified in transcript)—Associate professor of the history of ideas and philosophy and dean of the College at Southeastern Baptist Theological Seminary

 - Hugh Ross (HR)—President of Reasons to Believe, Astrophysicist

 Ken Keathley—This is our elephant in the room: the issue about the historicity of Adam and Eve, the nature and historicity of the Fall, its impact on the created order.
 Let me first ask Reasons to Believe: Fuz and Hugh, you have the book called Who Was Adam?
 First, let’s hear the Reasons to Believe understanding of the historicity of Adam, when you understand Adam and Eve to have been, and what you understand of the evidence.

 Fazale Rana—We would take the view that Adam and Eve were historical individuals, that they were the first human beings created in a direct and personal way by God—in his image—and that all humanity emanates from the primordial pair.
 We would argue that there is not an evolutionary connection between Adam and Eve and the other hominins like Neanderthals, Homo erectus, and so forth.